buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 - *Fire giant*.
 Burning embers.
 When you hit a target in melee, you can inflict 1d10 fire damage to that target.
 Cost 1 Reaction.

 - *Frost giant*.
 Deep frost.
-When you hit a target in melee, you can inflict 1d6 cold damage and the creature's movement speed decreases by 3 meters until the end of your next round.
+When you hit a target in melee, you can inflict 1d6 cold damage and the creature' \*\*s movement speed decreases by 3 meters until the end of your next round.
 Cost 1 Reaction.

 - *Hill giant*.
 Furious blow.
 Roll an additional 1d6 when making an Attack Roll.
 Cost 1 Immediate Action to be declared before the Attack Roll.